-As they say, "Diamonds are a girl's best friend" - and they may be, but these diamonds of salvation are every Christian's best friend... justification, redemption, propitiation, vindication - have you received God's gift?
+As they say, "Diamonds are a girl's best friend" - and they may be, but these diamonds of salvation are the Bride of Christ's best friend... justification, redemption, propitiation, vindication - have you received God's gift?

 And if you've received these diamonds, are you proud of them?
 Do you wear them close to your heart and everywhere you go?
 Do you think about them, talk about them, and count them as your greatest treasure?